This accessibility statement applies to the Welsh Government’s information on GOV.WALES.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-Some page titles are not unique.
+Issue: Some page titles are not unique.
 They are not accurately describing the topic or purpose of the page.
-This fails WCAG 2.4.2 A success criterion (Page Titled).
-We plan to fix this by September 2020.

-Link text combined with programmatically determined link context does not identifies the purpose of the link.
-This fails WCAG 2.1 2.4.4 A success criterion (Link Purpose (In Context)).
-We plan to fix this by September 2020.
+Issue: Link text combined with programmatically determined link context does not identifies the purpose of the link.

 New documents we publish to access our services should be fully accessible.